intachompoo/KBrepo/openshift.md

     - my-admin-group

     ######################################
+Run:
   - oc create -f scc-hostpath.yaml

 ## Add the "allowHostDirVolumePlugin" privilege to this security-context:
 Run: